avian2/eagle-automation/README.md

 =============

-These tools make a distinction between "export layers" (e.g. layer names used on the eagleexport command line) and "Eagle layers" (layer names as they appear in the Eagle user interface).
+These tools make a distinction between "export layers" (e.g. layer names used on the `pea export` command line) and "Eagle layers" (layer names as they appear in the Eagle user interface).
 One export layer typically corresponds to one mask and consists of one or more Eagle layers.

-For example "topcopper" export layer by default includes "Top", "Pads" and "Vias" Eagle layers.
+For example `topcopper` export layer by default includes `Top`, `Pads` and `Vias` Eagle layers.

 A configuration file provides a mapping between export layers and Eagle layers and some other tweakable settings.
-Default configuration is installed by setup.py.
+Default configuration is installed by `setup.py`.
 It should work for most simple one- or two-layer boards.

 Should you want to adjust something, you can place your own configuration file to one of the following locations.
 Settings in later locations override earlier